 The next two specifications in Table 4 address changes in state policies that might directly affect the relationship between child outcomes and family income or characteristics: school accountability policies and welfare regulations.
-A few states introduced student testing/accountability measures and welfare reforms in the early 1990s, which some studies have linked to improvements in state test scores (e.g., Hanushek and Raymond 2005 and Miller and Zhang 2009).
-To account for these reforms, we add an annual indicator for whether the child's state has a "consequential" accountability policy (i.e., required testing with consequences for school performance) to our baseline specification.
-The next specification examines whether accounting for welfare reforms taking place in the 1990s (associated with statewide AFDC waivers and TANF) affects our results.
-This specification includes
+A few states began to introduce student testing/accountability measures and welfare reforms in the early 1990s, which some studies have linked to improvements in state test scores (e.g. Hanushek and Raymond (2005) and Miller and Zhang (2008)).24 To account for these reforms, we start by adding an annual indicator for whether the child's state has a 'consequential' accountability policy (i.e. required testing with consequences for school performance) to our baseline specification.25 The next specification examines whether accounting for welfare reforms taking place in the 1990s (associated with statewide AFDC waivers and TANF) affects our results.
+We include in our baseline specification an annual indicator equal to one if a state has any of the following: (a) time limits on welfare receipt, (b) sanctions for violating work requirements, or (c) school requirements for dependent children.
+As Table 4 shows, these additions have little affect on our estimates.
+Finally, the last specification of Table 4 simultaneously accounts for national time trends, state-level school accountability, and state-welfare reforms.
+The results are nearly identical to our baseline estimates (with larger standard errors).
+In summary, we find no evidence that time-varying policies or economic changes materially affect the estimated impacts of family income on child achievement.